 - Annotated chart listing different forms of relief and their criminal record bars

-This Toolkit is an expanded and updated version of our earlier Toolkit, which had focused on just a few forms of relief.
-This Toolkit also appears as §N.17 in the California Quick Reference Chart and Notes at www.ilrc.org/crimes.
+This Toolkit also appears as §N.17 in the California Quick Reference Chart and Notes at www.ilrc.org/chart.
 It was written by Kathy Brady at ILRC.